Chart Color Schemes

 Recent residential development output has been above average within Yea when compared nationally

-In FY-26, $1.5 million in commercial development approvals have been recorded.
-Compared to the Rest of Vic., Yea has 56.0% more building activity per person.
-Recent figures show eased construction activity.
-Development has been entirely detached houses, maintaining Yea's low-density character with a focus on family homes.
-With around 106 people per approval, Yea reflects a developing area.
+In FY-26, $934,000 in commercial development approvals have been recorded.
+Compared to Rest of Vic., Yea records 51.0% more building activity per person.
+Recent construction activity has eased slightly but remains well above national averages, reflecting strong developer confidence.
+All recent developments consist of detached houses, maintaining the area's traditional low-density character focused on family homes.
+With approximately 132 people per approval, Yea reflects a developing area.

-According to AreaSearch's latest quarterly estimate, Yea is projected to grow by 908 residents by 2041.
-Construction pace is reasonable, but buyers may face increasing competition as population grows.
+According to AreaSearch's latest quarterly estimate, Yea is expected to grow by 824 residents through to 2041.
+Construction pace is reasonable with projected growth, but buyers may face increasing competition as population increases.

 Frequently Asked Questions - Development